HTC’s standalone VR is available in the US, starts at $599

 The Vive Focus uses HTC Vive's own Android-based Vive Wave platform instead of Google's Daydream.
 Several other third-party manufacturers also use Vive Wave as its platform, primarily in China.
 At the event, the company announced that Shadow Creator would be the next hardware partner to utilize Vive Wave.

-Richard Lai contributed to reporting
+Richard Lai contributed to this report.